CKNY-DT

-CKNY-DT (channel 10) is a television station in North Bay, Ontario, Canada, part of the CTV Television Network.
-Owned and operated by network parent Bell Media, the station maintains a transmitter adjacent to Ski Hill Road (southwest of Highway 534) in Nipissing.
+CKNY-DT (channel 10) is a television station in North Bay, Ontario, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+The station maintains a transmitter adjacent to Ski Hill Road (southwest of Highway 534) in Nipissing.

-CKNY-DT is part of the CTV Northern Ontario sub-system.
+CKNY-DT is part of the CTV Northern Ontario sub-system, and is the only station in the sub-system to broadcast a digital signal.
 It essentially operates as a de facto semi-satellite of CICI-TV in Sudbury, running the same programming as that station at all times (except for certain commercials and regional news inserts during its newscasts).
 CKNY-TV's studios were located on Oak and Wyld Streets (near the shoreline of Lake Nipissing) in downtown North Bay, and were closed in 2020.

 History

 CKNY was originally launched by local businessmen Gerry Alger and Gerry Stanton in 1955, as a CBC affiliate with the callsign CKGN.
 The station was subsequently acquired by The Thomson Corporation in 1960, and recalled as CFCH.

 In 1970, Thomson reached a deal to sell the station to Bushnell Communications of Ottawa, although the transaction was never completed.
 Around the same time, the Canadian Radio-television and Telecommunications Commission (CRTC) rejected all of the applicants in the first round of license hearings to extend CTV service to Sudbury, the largest market in the region; because the North Bay and Timmins markets were deemed too small to support competing television stations, the commission directed Cambrian Broadcasting of Sudbury and J. Conrad Lavigne of Timmins to collaborate on an alternative plan in which all three cities would receive CTV service without losing CBC.
 Effectively, the decision declared all three cities to be a single television market, and prevented new television companies from entering and potentially upsetting the balance.

 In the first revised plan, Cambrian's CKSO-TV, which was now slated to become the CTV affiliate, would simply have added a rebroadcaster in North Bay on channel 4, while leaving the ownership status and affiliation of CFCH unchanged.
 The CRTC rejected this proposal, however, as it did not adequately resolve the commission's concerns about CFCH's financial viability in the face of competition.
 Accordingly, in 1971 the station was directly acquired by Cambrian Broadcasting and became an affiliate of CTV and a semi-satellite of CKSO, while Lavigne's new CBC affiliate, CHNB, went on the air at the same time.